-- Build a consensus with the relevant parties in the council for medical care system on the emergency transport systems. - Prepare a heliport near the nuclear facility to be used by a helicopter ambulance after the occurrence of an accident.
+- [Actions taken at nuclear facilities] - Build a consensus with the relevant parties in the council for medical care system on the emergency transport systems.

-• Participate in the council for the medical care system to support the nuclear facility in providing transport systems.
+• Prepare a heliport near the nuclear facility to be used by a helicopter ambulance after the occurrence of an accident.

-[Instructions to the nuclear facility]
+Participate in the council for the medical care system to support the nuclear facility in providing transport systems. (b)Post-accident actions to be taken by the employers [Instructions to the nuclear facility]